Get a great article like this in your Inbox each month

 Tip #3: Provide Patients with Customized Information About Their Surgery

-Patients can feel overwhelmed when they learn that they need to have surgery.
-While your team is well versed in what’s going to happen and what the patient will have to undergo, your patient is hearing this information for the first time.
 Rather than bombard them with a whole bunch of information and expect them to absorb it in the moment, it will put them at ease if you offer a fully customized surgery letter containing all the information they need including pre-op instructions and a checklist of things they need to do and/or bring with them.
-This is especially important in current times when hospitals have many Covid-related protocols that patients need to be aware of.

 In addition to improving your surgery scheduling and giving your patients much needed peace-of-mind before surgery, you’ll also reduce the amount of clarifying phone calls needed and eliminate the risk of miscommunications.
 Patients reported positive outcomes from a letter of this nature, in addition to a reduction in patient complaints due to a lack of information.